Optimization of a cosmic muon tomography scanner for cargo border control inspection: Bayesian optimization with TomOpt

-To statistically compare the inference performance of the optimized detector configurations, we evaluate the Mean Squared Error (MSE) and the Structural Similarity Index Measure (SSIM) for 100 simulated passive volumes, with and without a high-density uranium block (FIG.~\ref{fig:metrics}).
+To statistically compare the inference performance of the optimized detector configurations, we evaluate the Mean Squared Error (MSE) and the Structural Similarity Index Measure (SSIM) for 100 simulated passive volumes, with and without a high-density uranium block (Fig.~\ref{fig:metrics}).
+The performance is compared with a baseline corresponding to a detector design based on human intuition for maximizing acceptance (Fig.~\ref{fig:baseline}).
 While the MSE directly quantifies voxel-wise differences, the SSIM is a perceptual metric that evaluates the structural similarity between predicted and true volumes.
 It is computed over local regions using a sliding window of size $4 \times 4$, and the final SSIM score is obtained by averaging over all such windows.
 The SSIM is defined as:

 where $\mu_{infer}$ and $\mu_{true}$ are the local means, $\sigma_{infer}^2$ and $\sigma_{true}^2$ are the local variances, and $\sigma_{infer,~true}$ is the local covariance of the inferred and ground truth volumes, where the inferred quantities may represent radiation lengths or BCA scores depending on the inference method, and the ground truth is the true $X_0$ layout of the volume.
 The constants $C_1$ and $C_2$ are used to stabilize the division when the denominators are small.
 Higher SSIM values (closer to 1) indicate stronger structural agreement, while lower MSE values indicate higher accuracy.
 Overall, the BCA method exhibits superior inference performance compared to the radiation length estimation ($X_0$) method, both in terms of SSIM and MSE.
-This suggests that the BCA method is more robust to noise in complex or high-contrast configurations.
+This suggests that the BCA method is more robust to noise in complex or high-contrast configurations.\\

+Some of the remaining limitations of TomOpt arise from intrinsic challenges in muography: the inverse problem is inherently ill-posed and relies on approximations, with the PoCA method reducing multiple scattering to a single point and introducing systematic biases.
+Importantly, nearly all current reconstruction methods build on PoCA, meaning that the sensitivity of detector design to volume reconstruction is closely tied to the accuracy of this approximation, highlighting the importance of developing approaches that go beyond PoCA in future work.